Updated: September 14, 2021; Original: November 6, 2020

 In this post, we are going to focus on two types of assaults that do not require proof of injury: Assault By Threat and Assault By Contact.

-This type of assault in Texas is called assault by threat, and it occurs when someone “intentionally or knowingly threatens another with imminent bodily injury.”
+According to Texas assault law, you do not have to touch another person to commit assault — you just have to threaten them to such an extent as to make them in fear for their life.
+This type of assault in Texas is called assault by threat, and it occurs when someone “intentionally or knowingly threatens another with imminent serious bodily injury or death.”
 (You can also be charged if you threaten another person’s spouse.)

 Does that seem a bit broad?
 Could you really be charged with assault for, say, yelling “I’m going to kill you!” to your friend after they prank you?